U-Ar/br-index/README.md

 </dl>

 ## Notes
 - count and locate can be carried out by just the r-index.
-Use bri-count and bri-locate for only verification, since they are practically meaningless.
-Now implementing the more complex query, which the r-index cannot execute.
+The br-index shows the better performances when the allowed number of mismatches is big.
+Now implemented up to 2 as a reference, but 3 or more can be implemented in similar ways.